TrickMcCarthy/tictactoefsm/README.rst

 ------------------
 Next Steps
 ------------------
-Change the display to use Raspberry Pi SenseHat and txt output Change the display to use tkinter
+Change the display to use Raspberry Pi SenseHat and txt output - Done Change the display to use tkinter
 Add db to provide high score history

 Running Instructions
 --------------------
-.. warning:: I used pyenv 3.7.9, this takes 20mins to recompile during installation on raspberryPi 3.
+.. warning:: I used pyenv 3.9.0, this takes 20mins to recompile during installation on raspberryPi 3.
 It required
              ``sudo apt-get install python-scipy``
              ``sudo apt update``
              ``sudo apt install libatlas-base-dev``